A novel method for calculating relative free energy of similar molecules in two environments: Demonstrations of the decoupling analysis and the separate transformations

 \section{Demonstrations of the decoupling analysis and the separate transformations}

 We now demonstrate the decoupling analysis and the separate simulations in calculating the free energy difference between solvation of para-Cresol and para-Cholorophenol.
-In the force field we used all the potential terms that depend on the spherical variables \emph{are not harmonic}
+In the force field we used all the potential terms that depend on the spherical variables \emph{are non-quadratic}

 Therefore, the calculation presented here can be performed only when using the decoupling analysis presented in Section \ref{section:decoupling}.

 In standard force fields the parameters of the common subsystems are usually identical between the compared systems.
 We consider here the general case in which the molecules are individually parametrized by Quantum Mechanics computations \cite{malde2011automated}.
 Thus the common submolecules do not necessarily have the same terms.